Debugging JavaScript in Chrome

 View Answer:

-What does the Call Stack do in Chrome developer tools?
+What is the purpose of the Call Stack panel in Chrome Developer Tools?

 View Answer: